amattis/react-tictactoe/README.md

 # react-tictactoe
-Experimenting with exercises from Tic-Tac-Toe examples:
+Experimenting with exercises from Tic-Tac-Toe example:
   - Display the location for each move in the format (col, row) in the move history list.
   - Bold the currently selected item in the move list.
   - Rewrite Board to use two loops to make the squares instead of hardcoding them.